alexmacarthur/macarthur-adoption/_includes/copy/more.md

 Check back for updates.
-We'll share them as we have them!
+As we have them, [we'll be sharing them here.](/updates)